-- · Open the door and push the control knob. - Continue pressing the control knob and turn it anti-clockwise to the full rate position. - For spark ignition models: Push the ignition button. - For non-ignition models: Hold a lit match or gas match to the burner. - Keep the control knob pressed for about 10-15 seconds and then release it. - · Adjust the required heat setting. - Depending on the food to be cooked, the correct grilling height can be achieved by inverting the pan trivet into either the high or low position. - The grill pan supplied is multi-functional, for use in grill or oven and the handle design allows removal or insertion whilst the pan is in use.
-Always remove the handle when the pan is in use.
+- Open the door and push the control knob. - Continue pressing the control knob and turn it anti-clockwise to the full rate position. - For spark ignition models: Push the ignition button. - For non-ignition models: Hold a lit match or gas match to the burner. - Keep the control knob pressed for about 10-15 seconds and then release it.